UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes:
-After clicking the "*N* commits" link, we can see the view on this slide.
+After clicking the "*N* commits" link, we can see that there are only three commits in this project.
-Here we can see all the commits in our projects;
-in this toy project, there are only three commits.
 You can identify all parts of each commit, including the day it was made, its author, and hash.
 You can also go back to browse the state of the repository